|

 hair re-dyed to her preferred platinum blonde in Holloway with the special

-permission of Dr. Charity Taylor, the Governor.
-Hardly the image of the poor
+permission of Dr. Charity Taylor, Holloway’s governor.
+Hardly the image of the

 She pleaded not guilty, apparently so that her side of the story could be told,